 A descriptive research design was utilized to conduct the current study from the beginning of November 2022 up to the end of April 2023.
 The study was conducted at the oncology day clinic at the out-patient building and department at Zagazig University Hospital.
-The study was the approved by Research Committee at the Faculty of Nursing, Zagazig University.
+The study was approved by the Research Ethics Committee at the Faculty of Nursing, Zagazig University.
 An oral consent for participation was obtained from each elderly women who a greet oparticipate in the study after a full explanation of the aim of the study before on ducting the interview.
 Participants were allowed to refuse the participation, and they were notified that they could withdraw at any stage of the data collection interviews; also, they were assured that the information would be confidential and used for the research purpose only.
-The investigator maintaining anonymity assured confidentiality of the subjects' data.
+The investigator assured maintaining anonymity and confidentiality of the subjects' data.
 There searcher's phone number and all possible communication methods were identified to the participants to return at any time for any explanation.

-2)Sample
+2) Sample